Diplomatore/Txt-to-json-Converter-Merger/README.md

 # Txt-to-json-Converter
- It can contert .txt file to .json; for your apps
+ It can contert .txt file to .json; for your apps.
  If you need, you can add python-docx or other libs to convert any other file types.